Tanishk-Sharma/Open-URLs/README.md

 ![logo](https://user-images.githubusercontent.com/32167236/137458368-473ce346-d295-4476-9eeb-2a51ab7cd3a9.png)

 There can be times when we need to open many URLs but copy-paste every URL in a single tab and then opening another tab is just too tiring.
-Instead, using python's webbroswer package, we can simple loop through our list of URLs and let the application open them for us.
+Instead, using python's webbroswer package, we can simply loop through our list of URLs and let the application open them for us.

 <p align="right">(<a href="#top">back to top</a>)</p>